whanley/RDF-tutorial/tutorial-text.md

 	mydb:occupation "ex US Consular Agent" .
 ```

 Done!
 This is far from elegant, but it will work.
 (It won't work for long, but every database needs fixing before long).
 As you can see, the terms are derived directly from the material itself.
-Anything that you put behind your own invented namespace (db: in this instance) is yours to invent.
+Anything that you put behind your own invented namespace (`mydb:` in this instance) is yours to invent.

 The machine can do a lot with this:
 * reasoner makes family tree.
 Knows that sons and daughters are male and female, etc.